-It's no huge surprise, then, that if QuickBooks knows that you're holding only two items in your inventory - \$1,000 of widgets and \$1,000 of whatchamacallits - QuickBooks can also calculate that your inventory balance equals \$2,000.
+No huge surprise, then, that if QuickBooks knows that you're holding only two items in your inventory - \$1,000 of widgets and \$1,000 of whatchamacallits - QuickBooks can also calculate that your inventory balance equals \$2,000.

 It's really that simple.
 (See Book III, Chapter 3 for more information.)